-If you need further information and advice about making a disclosure or the support and protection available, you may discuss the matter in confidence with your immediate supervisor, manager, the General Manager, People & Safety, or the General Counsel (Paula Walker, paula.walker@lochardenergy.com.au or 0429 698 315).
+If you need further information and advice about making a disclosure or the support and protection available, you may discuss the matter in confidence with your immediate supervisor, manager, the General Manager, People, Safety & Sustainability (Jenny Smith, jenny.smith@lochardenergy.com.au) or the General Counsel (Paula Walker, paula.walker@lochardenergy.com.au).
 If you wish to receive any further information and advice beyond this Policy on an anonymous basis, you may contact Your Call (details provided above).
 You also have the option of seeking information and advice from an external lawyer.

-If you make a disclosure to a legal practitioner for the purpose of obtaining legal advice or legal representation in relation to part of the Corporations Act or the Taxation Administration Act (which includes the whistleblower protections and confidentiality of a whistleblower's identity) the disclosure will be protected under the relevant Act, even if the legal practitioner concludes that a disclosure does not relate to a 'disclosable matter'.
+If you make a disclosure to a legal practitioner for the purpose of obtaining legal advice or legal representation in relation to part of the Corporations Act or the Taxation Administration Act (which includes the whistleblower protections and confidentiality of a whistleblower's identity) the disclosure will be protected under the relevant act, even if the legal practitioner concludes that a disclosure does not relate to a 'disclosable matter'.